How can I use Xomega?

-Prototyping a brand new app
+Prototyping a brand-new app

 If you are building a brand new "green field" app, and need to create a quick prototype that you can easily review with the users and other stakeholders, then you can use the Xomega solution wizard to create initial projects for your app, throw together an initial model for your domain objects, add service operations to them, and generate working screens using default Xomega settings in no time.

 By the time you finish reviewing your prototype, you will already have a working application with established domain and service models.
-All you'll have to do is implement any customizations that are unique to your specific application, or develop any pieces that are not readily available in the generated code or in the Xomega Framework.
+All you'll have to do is implement any customizations that are unique to your specific application or develop any pieces that are not readily available in the generated code or the Xomega Framework.

 Building out a Blazor app

-Once you have created the structure of your models, you can refactor and refine it, create and configure proper logical types, and add documentation to the model elements.
-This will allow you to generate technical design docs from the model, which you can then review with system architects, developers, DBAs or any other technical stakeholders.
+Once you have created the structure of your models, you can refactor and refine them, create and configure proper logical types, and add documentation to the model elements.
+This will allow you to generate technical design docs from the model, which you can then review with system architects, developers, DBAs, or any other technical stakeholders.
 The best thing is that you can always regenerate these docs later, which will keep you with always up-to-date technical documentation.

-Finally, you can enhance the Xomega model structure to capture additional model elements, e.g. security privileges tied to the operations and fields, and update the generators to leverage those elements during the generation process.
-For the ultimate custom development experience, you can add your own new generators that can generate new types of artifacts, such as unit tests, in order to further streamline and simplify your development process.
+Finally, you can enhance the Xomega model structure to capture additional model elements, e.g., security privileges tied to the operations and fields, and update the generators to leverage those elements during the generation process.
+For the ultimate custom development experience, you can add your own new generators that can generate new types of artifacts, such as unit tests, to further streamline and simplify your development process.

 Modernizing a legacy app

-If you have an old legacy application, such as a mainframe monolith, and are looking to completely modernize it by rewriting it with .NET, then you will need to recreate the domain model from the existing database structure, and define appropriate service operations and UI objects based on the existing screens.
+If you have an old legacy application, such as a mainframe monolith, and are looking to completely modernize it by rewriting it with .NET, then you will need to recreate the domain model from the existing database structure and define appropriate service operations and UI objects based on the existing screens.